-St. Matthew’s Men Host Pancake Supper
+St. Matthew’s Men host Pancake Supper

-The men of St. Matthew’s Episcopal Church were host to a Strove Tuesday pancake supper on Tuesday, March 1.
+The men of St. Matthew’s Episcopal Church in Alliance, Nebraska played host to a Strove Tuesday pancake supper on Tuesday, March 1.
 Strove Tuesday is also known as Fat Tuesday and is celebrated the day before Ash Wednesday Conversation.

-A freewill donation was offered for the meal that included pancakes along with ham or sausage, milk, water, coffee and orange juice.
+A freewill donation was taken for the meal that included pancakes along with ham or sausage, milk, water, coffee and orange juice.

 Dean Huckfeldt was the “man in charge” of the group of 25-30 men that volunteered to help cook, serve, and clean up during the event.

-“We ran out of pancakes and had to go get more batter,” said Huckfeldt.
+“We ran out of pancakes and had to go get more batter,” Huckfeldt said.
 “We ran out of sausage and I ordered the same amount that we have always had excess of during past pancake suppers.
 Next year I’ll have to buy more.”

-The first pancake supper hosted at St. Matthew’s was estimated to be in 1971 but due to COVID-19 they have been unable to host one since 2019.
+The first pancake supper hosted at St. Matthew’s was estimated to be in 1971 but due to the COVID-19 pandemic they have been unable to host one since 2019.

-“Great, great turnout,” said Huckfeldt.
+“Great, great turnout,” Huckfeldt said.
 “I can’t tell you how much we appreciate the support from the community.”

 People are also reading…